euzhengxi/tp/docs/team/euzhengxi.md

   so as to circumvent differences in path syntax across different operating systems.
 A folder and a database.txt file is generated on behalf of users.
   1. Special characters `$~!@#$%^&*()-=_+[]\{}|;':",./<>?`can be submitted in certain fields.
 To ensure the veracity of the data, modifications have to be performed before they are written into the database.
+Failure to do so messes up how data is read, which results in data corruption even when it is valid.
 When reading from the database, these modifications have to be reversed accordingly.<br> <br>
 + #### Encryption before data is written to the database.
   Sensitive fields like `$username` and `$password` are encrypted into the database when it is written to the database and decrypted again when loaded into the program <br> <br>